Project Guidelines

 Large Project Grant

-Eligible applicants include: state and federal governmental agencies; non-governmental organizations (e.g., sportsman’s groups, community associations, watershed user groups, cooperatives, civic groups), municipalities, universities, schools, state and tribal governments.
+Eligible applicants include state and federal governmental agencies; non-governmental organizations (e.g., sportsman’s groups, community associations, watershed user groups, cooperatives, civic groups), municipalities, universities, schools, state and tribal governments.
 Projects must be on public reservoirs.
 Projects on reservoirs with no or limited public access are not eligible.
-Proposals must include “on-the-ground” habitat restoration objectives.
-Research proposals are not acceptable.
+Applicants must demonstrate an ability to utilize SAMS, ASAP, and Grant Solutions.

 Small Project Grant